-- Daily inventory (What have I done that is harmful to our coupleship?
-What has my partner done to support our coupleship?).
+- Daily or weekly inventory: What have I done that is harmful to our coupleship?
+What has my partner done to support our coupleship?

-- Long-term periodic inventory (perhaps an annual spiritual retreat focused on how your coupleship has grown [or otherwise], and your role and your partners role in this growth).
+- Long-term periodic inventory: Perhaps an annual spiritual retreat focused on how your coupleship has grown (or not), and your role and your partner’s role in this growth.